mapbox/mapbox-navigation-ios/README.md

 style.apply()
 ```

-Or even for a specific system trait in an interface’s environment.
+Or for a specific system trait in an interface’s environment.
 For instance only when being used on an iPad.

 ```swift